 Hingham Municipal Lighting Plant has entered into a contract with Braintree Electric Lighting Department as a 10% entitlement owner to the Watson Power Plant.
 This purchase power contract is effective from 2009 thru 2029.
 Watson Units 1 and 2 entitle us to 11.4 MWs.
 They are natural gas fired.
-The average 2015 energy price for Watson was \$0.03292/kWh.
+The average 2016 energy price for Watson was \$0.06746/kWh.
 HMLP is a 2.3% entitlement owner to Potter 2 CC which is a life of unit contract.
 Potter 2 CC entitles HMLP to 2.1 MW.
-The average 2015 energy price for Potter was \$5.82/kWh.
-Potter's per kWh price was so high because it barely ran in 2015.
+The average 2016 energy price for Potter was \$5.63/kWh.
+Potter's per kWh price was so high because it barely ran in 2016.
 Because the capacity charges for HMLP associated with Potter are the same regardless of how often a plant runs (or not), the average per kWh gets skewed if there are so few kWh hours to work into the formula.
 It can run on either oil or natural gas.

 HMLP is a .5% entitlement owner in the Seabrook nuclear power plant and is entitled to almost 6MW.
-The average 2015 energy price for Seabrook was \$0.08388/kWh.
+The average 2016 energy price for Seabrook was \$0.00652/kWh.
 This contract is a life of unit contract.

 HMLP is a .1% entitlement owner in the Millstone nuclear power plant and is entitled to almost 1 1⁄4 MW.
-The average 2015 energy price for Millstone was \$0.0677/kWh.
+The average 2016 energy price for Millstone was \$0.0067/kWh.
 This contract is a life of unit contract.

-HMLP is a 6% entitlement owner in the Miller Hydro plant for hydroelectric renewable energy and is entitled to almost 1 MW.
-The Lighting Plant entered into a six year contract with Miller Hydro expiring in 2016.
-The contracted parties are interested in extending the agreement and are working to come to terms.
-The average 2015 energy price for Miller Hydro was \$0.05242/kWh.
+HMLP is a 6% entitlement owner in the Brown Bear (formerly Miller Hydro) plant for hydroelectric renewable energy and is entitled to almost 1 MW.
+The Lighting Plant entered into an initial six year contract with Brown Bear that expired during 2016.
+The contract was renewed through 2021.
+The contracted parties are interested in further extending the agreement and are currently working to come to terms.
+The average 2016 energy price for Brown Bear was \$0.05336/kWh.
+Eagle Creek Renewables, owner of Brown Bear, recently purchased another similarly-sized facility in Maine and discussions regarding contract opportunities are in progress.
+ArcLight Capital, previous owner of the Miller Hydro project, recently closed on their purchase of the TransCanada Hydro with assets in the 500 MW range and have expressed interest in long-term transactions.
+Certainly extending existing contracts and entering into new contracts will be driven by economics.

-HMLP has entered into a fifteen year contract 2026 with Spruce Mountain Wind Farm for renewable wind energy.
-We have an ownership entitlement of 9% with a commitment to purchase almost 2 MW.
-The average 2015 energy price for Spruce Mountain Wind was \$0.04378/kWh.
+HMLP has entered into a fifteen year contract terminating in 2026 with Spruce Mountain Wind Farm for renewable wind energy.
+HMLP has an ownership entitlement of 9% with a commitment to purchase almost 2 MW.
+The average 2016 energy price for Spruce Mountain Wind was \$0.09925/kWh.